RabeyaAkter78/movie-client/README.md

 * website name: Movies,

-* Live server link:

-*In the Home Page You Can see a beautiful navigation bar, where you can see the website name.
+* In the Home Page You Can see a beautiful navigation bar, where you can see the website name.
 After  the navigation bar you can see a gorgious scrolling banner where i use React Marque.

 * in home page,You will get all Movies and you have a search bar, where you can find your best movies by searching in order to movie genre,country or language.